Mendocino War: Escalation

 Since ranching methods at the time were not very advanced (barbed wire had not been invented), the settlers had trouble keeping their livestock on their land.
 Many tried to train their animals to stay in a certain area, but this was not always effective.
 Livestock often wandered, and the local terrain made matters worse.
 The territory was new, unfamiliar, and full of hazardous cliffs and predators, and many cattle and horses wandered off and died of natural causes.
 However, the settlers blamed the natives for any animal that went missing, believing that they were the targets of "Indian Depredations", holding public meetings to stir up animosity towards the natives.
 In retaliation, they continued their assaults on native land and resources.
 With no police force at hand, the reservation was powerless to stop local theft of native property or abductions of native people.
 Locals like Dryden Lacock even stated that settlers, including himself, were engaging in small raiding parties that killed "50-60 Indians a trip".
 Finally, on the brink of starvation and left with almost no options, the natives began to retaliate.
-In 1857 a Yuki shot a man named William Mantle while trying to cross the Eel River, and in 1858 a white man named John McDaniel was murdered.
+In 1857, a Yuki shot a man named William Mantle while trying to cross the Eel River, and a white man named John McDaniel was killed in 1858.
 Both had been famous for crimes committed against Native Americans, and reports from the U.S. Army claim that the natives were provoked in both instances.